-Indian novelist in China
+an Indian novelist in China

-[Note: I’ve been reading a German translation (which wasn’t very good)]
+[note: I’ve been reading a German translation]

 He thus decides to hitchhike there and return to India on the overland route via Nepal.
-This is not easy of course, because bureaucracy and road conditions are mostly subpar.
+This is not easy of course, because the bureaucracy and the road conditions along the way are atrocious.